JamesRandall/FunctionMonkey/docfx/guides/signalR/overview.md

 The examples below use [default connection strings](/crosscutting/connectionStrings.md).

+Before beginning you will need to install the Function Monkey SignalR package to your Functions project:

+    Install-Package FunctionMonkey.SignalR

 ## Providing a client with an access token and endpoint

 For a client to be able to listen for SignalR events it needs to connect to the SignalR hub and to do this it requires the URL of the hub and an access token.
 This is generally provided over an HTTP endpoint and typically behind some form of authentication / authorization mechanism.